Syfa & Ganjar

 Jewel Mall

-Mall in Changi
+Mall di Changi

 7. Takashimaya Shopping Centre